 1. LET THE WORLD KNOW

 It’s tempting to use all 140 characters (love hearts will fill in any left) to let the world know that you are now off the market, he put a ring on it and you are going to be getting married.
 However, make it personal first.
 Obviously close family and friends deserve more than finding out via social media.
 Ring them up, meet up, just tell them in person.
 Hearing their reactions is priceless!

 2. SET A DATE (NOT THE DATE).

 Set a date, possibly not the date, but when ideally do you want the big day to be?
-After “How did he propose” & “Let’s see your ring” The next questions that always follows is “So when’s the big day?”
+After “How did he propose” & “Let’s see your ring” The next question that always follows is “So when’s the big day?”
 Your best bet is to have an idea.
 “We’re planning for a Spring wedding” or “Next Autumn, we love the idea of getting married as the leaves change colour”.
-From here you can begin to fine tune your date based on all the horribly practical things such as when is the venue available.
+From here you can begin to fine-tune your date based on all the horribly practical things such as when is the venue available.
 However, that is all to come, for now, think about the perfect time.

 3. SIZE YOUR ENGAGEMENT RING.

-He may know your wedding finger size perfectly, he may have just got incredibly lucky, but for most people, the ring will need a little fine tuning to get that “I’m getting married” fit.
+He may know your wedding finger size perfectly, he may have just got incredibly lucky, but for most people, the ring will need a little fine-tuning to get that “I’m getting married” fit.
 We suggest getting it done as soon as possible.
 Remember you will be constantly staring at your ring, as well as showing it off to everyone.
-Trust us when we say there is nothing as scary/stressful/fear inducing as losing your engagement ring.
+Trust us when we say there is nothing as scary/stressful/fear-inducing as losing your engagement ring.
 A reputable jeweller will be able to do this quickly and simply for you.

 4. INSURE YOUR ENGAGEMENT RING.